praetorian-one/local-AI-stack/README.md

+# 🚧 THIS PROJECT IS UNDER DEVELOPMENT 🚧

 # 🧠 Private AI Research, RAG & Sysadmin Stack

 A modular, self-hosted AI stack for intelligent document retrieval, natural language processing, code generation, sysadmin assistance, and live research — entirely on your own hardware.